It is a mystery to me why haven’t I written about my favorite Amsterdam musicians before.

 Oh, also, there’s a giveaway by the end of this article.

 Furake is an experimental project which has West African music at its core.
-It combines n’goni, balaphone, trumpet, electronic sounds and drums.
+It combines n’goni, balaphone, trumpet, electronic sounds, and drums.
 This mix makes for a reinterpretation of traditional African Malinke melodies, with a twist.
-I marvelled to their dreamy musical atmosphere at the Magma Festival in Noorderlicht, last summer.
+I marveled at their dreamy musical atmosphere at the Magma Festival in Noorderlicht, last summer.

 This band brings us a shake of the most perfected Afro-Caribean grooves with cumbia and psychedelia.
 I read that what they do is “Afro-Caribbean space disco”.
 Well, labels apart, just listen to this madness and try to stay still if you can.
 They are going to play tonight at Paradiso Tolhuistuin and I can take one of you with me!
 But please, listen and read further.